 Death Valley National Park

-The most popular Death Valley trips:
+The Most Popular Death Valley Trips:

 Floyd Lamb Park at Tule Springs

 A 2,040-acre park is a series of small lakes that formed an oasis in this part of the Mojave Desert.
+The small springs are naturally spring-fed lakes forming a desert oasis in this part of the Mojave Desert.
+Visiting the Mojave Desert is a great way to enjoy nature and take a break from the bright lights.

 Grand Canyon National Park